 Priest Lake and Lake Pend Oreille offer some of the finest fishing possible in our country, eight full months a year.
 October and November are perfect for venturing north and hooking some of the biggest rainbow trout imaginable.

-In recognition of International Merlot Day on November 19, do yourself a favor and enjoy an Indian Wells 2015 Merlot produced by Chateau Ste.
-Michelle of Paterson, Wash.
+Do yourself a favor and get an Indian Wells 2015 Merlot produced by Chateau Ste.
+Michelle, one of many fall wines to enjoy this season.

 August and September are filled with scrumptious, ripe vegetables from the garden, the smells of jam made from home-grown fruit, and lazy evenings grilling outside with friends and family.